An address is a data structure understood by a network which uniquely identifies the recipient endpoint within the network.

-A unicast/broadcast IP address is a 32 bit value (i.e. four bytes) which is allocated to each system in the Internet.
-The 32-bit value uniquely identifies this system, and therefore no two systems may have the same IP address.
+The traditional Internet has used the IPv4 network protocol.
+This assigns an address to host interfaces (computers, or other network endpoints) and to router interfaces.
+Ecah address is a 32-bit number (4 bytes).
+The address is allocated so that no two systems have the same IP address.
 Some systems have more than one IP address, in which case they may be reached by any of their IP addresses.

-Each IP address consists of two parts, the network part (identifying the network number, or LAN broadcast domain, to which the computer is attached) and the host part (which identifies the host within the local network).
-This is therefore a flat allocation technique.
 Administrators of a specific IP network may freely allocate host addresses within their network, without co-ordination with other any other administrators in the Internet.
 However, they are not allowed to allocate host addresses belonging to a network number which has not been assigned to them.
-If they require additional addresses, they must apply for a new block of addresses (i.e. a new network number), which will not normally be consecutive with what was previously assigned.
+If they require additional addresses, they must apply for a new block of addresses (i.e., a new network number), which will not normally be consecutive with what was previously assigned.
+These network numbers can purchased from a registry.

 The IPv4 address "22.214.171.124" corresponds to a hexadecimal value of 0x8107010A.